Di-KaZ/python_project_temp/README.md

 cd flask_api && flask run # in the root folder
 ```

+## REACT FRONT

 then you need to run the react front (install node.js blah blah...)

 ```bash
 npm i && npm start # in the root folder
 ```

+> Note : They should be run at the same time in two different terminal

 and youre up and running !